-- ⇒ Use the built-in debug functionality, logs, and Chrome as described earlier. - ⇒ The discussion group as described on the course web page.
+$\Rightarrow$ Use the built-in debug functionality, logs, and Chrome as described earlier.

+- ⇒ The discussion group as described on the course web page.
 Don't forget to help others with problems that you've already overcome. - ⇒ Office hours.
-Make sure to use the office hours made available by the instructor and the TAs. - ⇒ Handouts: we have prepared handouts on using databases in the WOT environment, and a high-level introduction to the Perl programming language.

-- ⇒ Web content.
+Make sure to use the office hours made available by the instructor and the TAs. - ⇒ Handouts: we have prepared handouts on using databases in the WOT environment, a high-level introduction to the Perl programming language, and a high-level introduction to the JavaScript programming model. - ⇒ Web content.
 You will find many examples of Perl, JavaScript, and SQL programming on the web.
-We have links to several particularly noteworthy resources on the web site. - ⇒ Additional examples.
+We have links to several particularly noteworthy resources on the web site. - Additional examples.
 You will find additional examples on Perl, SQL, etc, in ~pdinda/339/HANDOUT